 Students also have the opportunity to participate in two clubs: the Biology Club and the Beta Beta Beta Biological Honor Society.
 Through these organizations, KWU students gain greater camaraderie as they work toward a common set of goals related to biology as well as have the opportunities to obtain valuable experience with established professionals and participate in local, regional, and national field trips.

-A Bachelor of Science degree may be obtained for majors in Biology; and Biomedical Chemistry.
-The department also offers minors in Biology and Environmental, Sustainability, and Resilience Studies.
+A Bachelor of Science degree may be obtained for majors in Biology and Biomedical Chemistry.
+The department also offers two minors: one in Biology and one in Environmental, Sustainability, and Resilience Studies.

 Biology Major